sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-02/module-02/readme.md

 ## Homework:

-Tonight you will be working through a this module introducing you to OOP in Ruby.
+Tonight you will be working through a this <a href="https://github.com/sf-wdi-24/ruby-oop-reading" target="_blank">repo</a> introducing you to OOP in Ruby.
 If you don't entirely complete the homework it is okay.
 We will be taking a much deeper dive into OOP tomorrow.